 With 6 billion people living on planet Earth, most of whom are not vegetarian, the reality is we need a lot of meat.
 For the last few decades, we have honed the technique of producing massive amounts of cheap meat for human consumption in a process called factory farming.
 Factory farming is the process of intensively farming animals to produce meat and animal products as cheaply as humanely possible.

 Factory farming is poisoning the air.
 Mostly, this is thanks to methane gasses produced by cows.
-In fact, over 37% of global methane emissions come from factory farming⁵.
+In fact, over 37% of global methane emissions come from factory farming.
 Methane itself is far more destructive to the atmosphere than carbon dioxide.
 Most people have absolutely no idea that their steak is harming the atmosphere more than the car they drive.

 In fact, most cleared land in the United States is used to grow feed for livestock – not for people.
-The UN says that 26% of the Earth’s terrestrial surface is used for livestock grazing⁶.
+The UN says that 26% of the Earth’s terrestrial surface is used for livestock grazing.
 Most of this land was once covered by forests.
 As demand for meat products increases, forested land decreases and so too does the Earth’s ability to absorb carbon dioxide and other greenhouse gases.

 Factory farming has also befouled our waters.
-Modern pig farms produce so much excrement that it can only be stored in massive “lagoons” at the factory farm site⁷.
+Modern pig farms produce so much excrement that it can only be stored in massive “lagoons” at the factory farm site.
 These lagoons, full of pig excrement, routinely contaminate the waterways and any nearby bodies of water.
 In Illinois, USA, there have been 80 serious instances of factory farming polluting waterways since 2002.
 Clearly, the contamination of water is not only an environmental issue but a public health issue as well.